Installation for Linux¶

 Saleor requires Python 3.4 or later.
 A compatible version comes preinstalled with most current Linux systems.
-If that is not the case consult your distribution for instructions on how to install Python 3.6.
+If that is not the case consult your distribution for instructions on how to install Python 3.6 or 3.7.

 Version 8 or later is required.
 See the installation instructions.